"I'm gay," I blurted out, tense.

 "Those humans...I have a bad feeling about them."

 I rolled my eyes at him.
 "Adam, you haven't even met them.
-You don't know them.
-You can't just judge them like that."
+You can't just judge them like that.
+That's one of your bad habits, you know."
+I waggled my finger at him.

 Adam sighed, shaking his head.
 "I know, but...It's just...Having humans on our territory...I don't like it."

-Setting my pop down, I leaned towards Adam and wrapped my arms around him, hugging him to me.
+Setting my soda down, I leaned towards Adam and wrapped my arms around him, hugging him to me.
 Pulling back, I looked him in his now-brown eyes.

 "We've been through worst things, Adam," I said quietly.
 "These humans mean us no harm.
 You saw them.
 They're just an innocent family.
 They aren't Hunters.
 You'll be okay.
 We'll be okay.
 I promise."